Ezequiel92/alien_invasion/README.md

 ## 🚀 Description

-This game resembles the clasic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) from the 70'.
+This game resembles the classic [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) from the 70'.

-You can control the ship's left and right position and shoot bullets (up to three bullets on screen at any time).
+You can control the ship's horizontal position and shoot bullets (up to three bullets on screen at any time).
 When a bullet hits an alien, it disappears and you get points.
-When the whole fleet is eliminated, you go to the next level, and a new fleets apears and start descending faster.
+When the whole fleet is eliminated, you go to the next level, and a new fleet appears and starts descending faster.

 The game stores locally the users, scores, saved games, and the ranking in `.json` files.